tiliarou/sysnut/deez/README.md

  - Obtain or generate a keys.txt file and place it in /switch/deez/keys.txt .  keys.txt is a text file containing various switch encryption keys.
 If you plan to generate it yourself, you can find instructions here:  https://gbatemp.net/threads/how-to-get-switch-keys-for-hactool-xci-decrypting.506978/

  - Copy locations.conf to /switch/deez/locations.conf .
-You should edit this file, it is only an example. you must have keys.txt in your sd root for this to work.
-Only scans for NSP's in the sd root.
-WIP.
+You should edit this file, it is only an example, and points to the various local and network locations hosting your switch content.

 # Disclaimer